tc39/proposal-uniform-interchange-date-parsing/README.md

 * Specify uniform treatment for non-`Z` "military" character time zone offsets (e.g., "2018-07-03T14:20Q").
   * Such offsets are not valid in ISO 8601.
 * Specify uniform treatment for four digit time zone offsets that don't have a colon (e.g., "2018-07-12T09:27-0400").
   * Such offsets appear in [RFC 5322](https://tools.ietf.org/html/rfc5322#section-3.3) and are valid in ISO 8601 _basic_ format representations, but the ECMAScript interchange format is otherwise a profile limited to _extended_ format.
-However, a case could be made for accepting them, because—as noted in [RFC 3339](https://tools.ietf.org/html/rfc3339#appendix-A)—"ISO 8601 is not clear if mixtures of basic and extended format are permissible."
+A case could be made for accepting them—[RFC 3339](https://tools.ietf.org/html/rfc3339#appendix-A) notes that "ISO 8601 is not clear if mixtures of basic and extended format are permissible."—but ISO 8601:2004(E) at least suggests that mixtures are not valid ([section 4.3.3](https://dotat.at/tmp/ISO_8601-2004_E.pdf#page=25) requires reduced precision date and time of day representations to "either be completely in basic format… or completely in extended format").
 * Specify uniform treatment for any string that starts with four digits optionally preceded by a sign.
   * This would disallow implementations from accepting ISO 8601 ordinal dates (e.g., "2018-186") or week dates (e.g., "2018-W27-4"), not to mention ISO 8601 basic formats or input that does not conform to ISO 8601.